-The assignments for Paper 1 total 30 percent of your final grade; Paper 2 total 30 percent; both measure the GHP and WI Student Learning Outcomes.
+The assignments for Paper 1 total 30 percent of your final grade; Paper 2 total 30 percent; both measure the MAC Competency Diversity & Equity Student Learning Outcomes and the GHP and WI Student Learning Outcomes.
 Late submissions of assignments, drafts, or final papers will result in a loss of one percent of the paper's total value per day late.
 If you experience an extenuating circumstance, let the TA know as early as possible, and at their discretion some or all point deductions might be waved.